-Keenberg was born in Winnipeg on 30 December 1941 to Mary and Abraham Keenberg.
-Following a brief period of pre-medical study in Winnipeg, Keenberg was determined to pursue a career in design and left for New York to attend the Pratt Institute in 1961.
+Keenberg was born in Winnipeg on December 30, 1941 to Mary and Abraham Keenberg.
+Following a brief period of pre-medicine study in Winnipeg, Keenberg was determined to pursue a career in design.
+He left for New York to attend the Pratt Institute in 1961.
 He graduated four years later, in 1965, having studied with such notable figures as art and architectural historian Sibyl Moholy-Nagy.
-Not long after returning to Winnipeg, the young Keenberg was hired by the prominent city architectural firm of Libling Michener.
+Not long after returning to Winnipeg, the young Keenberg was hired by the prominent city architectural firm Libling Michener.
 Here he met colleagues Jim Yamashita and Stan Osaka, with whom he partnered to submit a design for the Winnipeg Art Gallery national competition in 1968.
-The three earned an honourable mention for their entry; more significantly, this collaboration led toward the formation of a new firm, IKOY, which would gain national attention and become synonymous with Keenberg’s architectural career.
+The three earned an honourable mention for their entry.
+More significantly, this collaboration led to the formation of a new firm, IKOY, which would gain national attention and become synonymous with Keenberg’s architectural career.

 IKOY drew its moniker from the names of its principle designers: Roy Izen (I), Keenberg (K), Stan Osaka (O) and Yamashita (Y).
 Over the years Keenberg’s partners left the firm, with Yamashita the last to depart, in 1993.
 In general it is held that it was Keenberg who was greatly responsible for IKOY’s design direction and architectural style.
 Initially times were difficult for the young practice.
 Early projects included the 1971 design of an apartment block at 444 Kennedy Street in Winnipeg (a project whose low budget did not allow for a great deal of creativity) and a contract for the interior design of the University of Manitoba Student Union Building (Number Ten Architectural Group, 65 Chancellor’s Circle, 1966-69).
-These commissions were accompanied by a number of public housing assignments; including the wood-clad mix of pitched roofs and exposed orthogonal structures of the 1972 Westboine Housing Co-operative (32 Shelmerdine Drive) and St. Andrew’s Place (425 Ellen Street, Winnipeg, 1974).
+These commissions were accompanied by a number of public housing assignments including the wood-clad mix of pitched roofs and exposed orthogonal structures of the 1972 Westboine Housing Co-operative (32 Shelmerdine Drive) and St. Andrew’s Place (425 Ellen Street, Winnipeg, 1974).
 Another noteworthy work of this period is the 1973 design of Keenberg’s former residence at 2 Avonherst Street, a boxy, minimalist ensemble of stucco and large windows overlooking Enderton Park.

 IKOY projects from this era which differ from the firm’s typical aesthetic include the 1980 Harbour View Recreation Complex; York Estates (134 Smith Street, 1981), an angular apartment block which won an honourable mention by the Canadian Housing Design Council and bore another of the firm’s characteristic gestures, incised concrete lines; and a sensitive 1987 addition to the Winnipeg International Airport’s original high modernist structure.